MikeReCode/Online_Image_Gallery/README.md

 4. After that the app will be running on `localhost:80`

+5. Create a new user by clicking `Create user!` button.

+6. Login with the user you just created

-**Note:** To create a user, currently the only method is by accessing the terminal within the 'gallery' container, navigating to the 'Online_Image_Gallery' folder and executing the command `python manage.py createsuperuser`.
-This will allow you to access the app using the created user credentials.
-In the future, a feature for user creation will be added directly in the UI
+**Note:** To create a superuser (admin user), the only method is by accessing the terminal within the 'gallery' container, navigating to the 'Online_Image_Gallery' folder and executing the command `python manage.py createsuperuser`.
+This will allow you to access the app admin panel `localhost/admin/` using the created superuser credentials.

 ### Libraries used: